f11894/video_benchmark/README.md

 # video_benchmark
 bat files that benchmark the performance of various encoders

-You can calculate PSNR, SSIM and VMAF scores and output them to csv to create a graph.
+You can calculate PSNR, SSIM and VMAF scores and output them to csv to make a plot.
 There is also an encoding speed measurement and an automatic multipath encoding function.

 ### Usage